Antipodean Resistance: National Party of Australia ban

 In 2018, the NSW Nationals unanimously adopted a resolution banning 22 people for life after an investigation into alleged infiltration by people with links to neo-Nazi and fascist groups.
 The resolution also banned any party member from joining a number of specific organisations, including Antipodean Resistance.

+National Socialist Network

+In 2020, the Antipodean Resistance and another far-right group, the Lads Society, allegedly formed the National Socialist Network.